chris-birdler/magnum.np/docs/eigensolver_dispersion.rst

 Spin Wave Dispersion (run_dispersion.py)
 ##############################################

-This example uses the eigensolver to calculate the spin wave dispersion relation in a magnonic waveguide, following [VENKAT]_.
+This example uses the eigensolver to calculate the spin wave dispersion relation in a magnonic waveguide, following [BAKER]_.

 Setup
 =====